GRZEMA/meetYaa-project/README.md

-# Event Management Platform
+# meetYaa Events

-Welcome to the Event Management Platform, a web application built with Next.js and TypeScript for managing and organizing events.
+Welcome to the meetYaa Events, a web application built with Next.js and TypeScript for managing and organizing events.
 This platform allows users to create events, register attendees, signup for events, and more.
 It's a comprehensive solution for event organizers and attendees alike.

 ## Features